elrnv/stokes-houdini/README.md

 Once disconnected, you can reap the benefits of the **Slip On Collision** feature on the **FLIP Solver** when viscosity is enabled.
 If viscosity is disabled in the **FLIP Solver**, the resulting simulation will still exhibit viscosity.
-If you want to bypass the full stokes solver without modifying the **FLIP Solver** network further, simply select the **Pressure Only** **Scheme** on the **Stokes** node to disable viscosity.
+If you want to bypass the full Stokes solver without modifying the **FLIP Solver** network further, simply select the **Pressure Only** **Scheme** on the **Stokes** node to disable viscosity.